Farida R. Khan

-I am a London-based art historian and writer.
-I hold a Master’s in art history from the School of Oriental and African Studies, University of London and studied journalism at City University, London.
-I have delivered gallery lectures at the Wallace Collection, London and worked on curatorial projects at the Ashmolean Museum and Pitt Rivers Museum in Oxford.
+I am an art historian and studied art history and languages at the School of Oriental and African Studies, University of London.
+I have delivered gallery lectures on arms and armour at the Wallace Collection, London and worked on curatorial projects at the Ashmolean Museum, Museum of History of Science and Pitt Rivers Museum in Oxford.

 Writing has appeared in; Scroll.In, Middle East Eye, Mondoweiss, Funoon London, The New Arab and Asian Review of Books.

-For writing and research commissions, get in touch:
+For writing, research and advisory commissions, get in touch:

 Middle East Eye